-To help manage the growth of this technology, Alberta is looking at issuing carbon sequestration rights through a competitive process that enables the development of carbon storage hubs.
-A carbon sequestration hub will be an area of pore space, such as rock formations, overseen by a company who can effectively plan and enable carbon sequestration of captured carbon dioxide from various emissions sources as a service to industrial clients.
+To help manage the growth of this technology, Alberta is allocating carbon sequestration rights through a competitive process that enables the development of carbon storage hubs.
+A carbon storage, or sequestration, hub will be an area of pore space, such as rock formations, managed by a company that can effectively plan and enable carbon sequestration of captured carbon dioxide from various emissions sources.

-Alberta is seeking efficiencies in the use of pore space for carbon sequestration in the province.
-The intent is to ensure carbon sequestration operators plan for additional volumes and accommodate other sources of carbon dioxide.
-Hubs that capture carbon dioxide from a cluster of industrial emission sources will allow for efficient pore space management working with other resource development activities.
-This approach will ensure that carbon capture and sequestration will be deployed in a responsible, safe and strategic manner.
+This approach will ensure that carbon capture and sequestration will be deployed in a responsible, safe, and strategic manner.
 It will be an effective way to avoid challenges associated with numerous, and potentially overlapping, sequestration proposals.

 Ensuring public and environmental safety

 Located in the Western Canadian Sedimentary Basin, Alberta has the ideal geology for storing carbon.
 Rock formations that have securely stored oil and gas for millions of years can also safely store carbon dioxide permanently.
-Captured carbon dioxide from large-scale projects is stored deep below the earth’s surface, typically more than one kilometre underground.
+Captured carbon dioxide from large-scale projects is stored deep below the earth’s surface, typically more than 1 km underground.

-For more information on the safety of carbon capture and storage.
-(PDF, 303 KB)
+Read the energy fact sheet (PDF, 388 KB) for more information on the safety of carbon capture and storage.

-The province recognizes the need for timely and safe development of sequestration hubs and allocation of sequestration pore space.
+The Alberta government recognizes the need for timely and safe development of sequestration hubs and allocation of sequestration pore space.

-This RFPP process will ultimately facilitate the granting of a carbon sequestration agreement (Agreement) to the successful proponent(s), establish the boundaries of the Location, and facilitate the hub manager role.
-The intent of this Agreement will be to:
+The Request for Full Project Proposals (RFPP) process will ultimately facilitate the granting of a carbon sequestration agreement (agreement) to the successful proponent(s), establish the boundaries of the location, and facilitate the hub manager role.
+The intent of this agreement is to: